 - Review security incidents and how they provide insights into the Client’s security posture and attack surface; and

-- Advising the Client regarding configuration of Samurai XDR to better meet the Client’s needs.
+- Advising the Client regarding configuration of Samurai to better meet the Client’s needs.

 5. Client Responsibilities